 7mm Rem Mag The Basics

 The 7mm Rem Mag isn’t known for being overly hard on its operators to handle in terms of recoil.
 If you’re a larger build and used to shooting Magnum cartridges you will not have any concerns with the 7mm Rem Mag.
-Although if recoil is a concern for you a muzzle break can be added to most rifles to help tame recoil.
+Although if recoil is a concern for you a muzzle brake can be added to most rifles to help tame recoil.

 If your local laws allow for the use of a suppressor this will both reduce recoil and lower the decibels when firing.